yawks/pyrssw/README.md

 # PyRSSW

 PyRSSW stands for Python RSS Wrapper.
-This is a RSS proxy reworking existing RSS feeds to provide:
+This is a RSS proxy reworking existing RSS feeds in order to provide new feed links handling content.

-- new features to existing RSS feeds (filtering, dark mode, ...)
-- the feeds content, and only the [readable](https://github.com/mozilla/readability) part of it, even if a login/password is required
+The purpose is to provide an enhanced clean content (no header/footer, menu, ads, ...):
+- dark mode available
+- ability to use credentials to get authentified content
+- automatic insertion of tweets instead of their links
+- language translation available

-The main objective is to provide clean content to RSS clients like [Flym](https://github.com/FredJul/Flym) or [FeedBro](https://nodetics.com/feedbro/) which can display feeds content inline.
+Best way to use PyRSSW are RSS clients like [Flym](https://github.com/FredJul/Flym) or [FeedBro](https://nodetics.com/feedbro/) which can display feeds content inline.

 Get feed
 ```mermaid